 The Computer Science minor gives students a strong foundation in problem-solving methods involving computers and computation and provides a good base of knowledge that will help students adapt to future changes in technology.
 It is also designed to complement and enhance any student’s major program of study.
 Learn more about the UMD Computer Science minor.

 The Immersive Media Design major is an interdisciplinary program that allows students to create immersive and interactive experiences using emerging technologies like augmented and virtual reality, projected displays, and audio and tactile platforms.
 Applications range from the visual and performing arts, entertainment, data visualization, medical training and procedures to engineering design and robotics, education, marketing, and communications.
 Immersive media students integrate artistic and technical skills in teams to design and implement complex media experiences.
 Learn more about the UMD Immersive Media Design major.

 Information Science Major

-Building information systems, managing information resources, and designing interfaces are just a few of the things that Information Science majors “do”—but what motivates them is addressing challenges of bringing together diverse groups of people, complex collections of information, and powerful technologies to create solutions to problems that make the world “work better.”
+Building information systems, managing information resources, and designing interfaces are just a few of the things that Information Science majors “do”—but what motivates them is addressing the challenges of bringing together diverse groups of people, complex collections of information, and powerful technologies to create solutions to problems that make the world “work better.”
 Through coursework, internships, and networking, students will build a career that places them in leadership roles in information management, information technology, user-centered design, web/mobile development, cybersecurity, or data analytics.
 Learn more about the UMD Information Science major.